 There is a fantastic view of Lake Atitlan from your rental in the authentic Maya village of Jaibalito, Lake Atitlan, Guatemala.
 Here you will be immersed in the Modern Mayan culture and lifestyle.
+It is conveniently located only a 20 minute ride from Panajachel.
 After arriving in Panajachel, Lake Atitlan, the only way to get to Jaibalito is to hike from Santa Cruz or via the Lancha/Boat.
 There are no cars, trucks, Chicken buses or Tuk-Tuks in Jaibalito!

 Hand washed/line dried laundry service is available, upon request, for a small fee.
 Free Wifi Internet access is also available.
-Our traditional Mayan Temascal bathing and sauna room can be prepared for 100 Q. Casita de la Sirena is a short walk to five, local distinct restaurants.
+Our traditional Mayan Temascal bathing and sauna room can be prepared for our guests.
+Casita de la Sirena is a short walk to five, local distinct restaurants.
 See details below.

 Please feel free to ask for assistance at any time.
 Scott, Leisa and Sirena are living in the adjoining separate adobe house.
 We speak Spanish and English.
 Also Bartolo is the guardian, he speaks Spanish and Cakchiqel.